 FIPs can help facilitate the organization and management of fisheries at local level.
-Involving more communities and fishing cooperatives in the FIPs is critical to gathered the amount of data needed to strengthen stock status estimations needed to produce proper management actions that secure the sustainable use of fishing resources.
+Involving more communities and fishing cooperatives in the FIPs is critical to gather the amount of data needed to strengthen stock status estimations needed to produce proper management actions that secure the sustainable use of fishing resources.
 This joint work will help to have a systematized information exchange between them to meet the standards and key indicators on a larger scale and reach the objectives of the FIPs.
 However, monitoring capacity is limited, and it is equally crucial that stakeholders take responsibility for obtaining this data with more extensive coverage.
 Therefore, data collection should not be considered complementary or only performed to meet MSC standards.
-Still, FIPs can support and reinforce this critical task to seek the sustainability of the fishery (Crona et al., 2019).
+Still, FIPs can support and reinforce this critical task to seek the sustainability of the fishery [72].
 Initiatives raised from the bottom of the fishing system may be the key to internally establishing effective management strategies, even if Fishing Authorities do not produce them.

 It is essential to mention that the catch from FIPs contributes less than 5% to the total yield of the stock, except for the rockfish species, which has implications for fishery management, as it largely depends on the population status and its assessment due to data collection and quality.
 It is necessary to have information on a representative percentage of the total population stock for a more robust evaluation.
 To comply the principle 1 of the MSC, sustainability of the stock, the cooperatives that participate in FIPs play an essential role in generating this information to fill existing gaps and contribute to the improvement of practical management actions.
 There are examples of how fishers have provided information to detect shifting fishing seasons and catch compositions, allowing them to inform management decisions quickly and efficiently (Fulton et al., 2019).
-Citizen science-based information can be used to develop strategic management plans and comprehensive models despite the scarcity of data (Zetina Rejón et al., 2022).
+Citizen science-based information can be used to develop strategic management plans and comprehensive models despite the scarcity of data [73].

-To improve fishery practices toward sustainability, implementation of FIPs has been increasing worldwide over the last few years (Samy-Kamal, 2021).
-Even Samy-Kamal (2021) suggests that only half of the implemented FIPs have improved.
+To improve fishery practices toward sustainability, implementation of FIPs has been increasing worldwide over the last few years [74].
+Even Samy-Kamal [74] suggests that only half of the implemented FIPs have improved.
 The FIPs we analyzed have implemented systematic monitoring of their fishing operations that, in the future, will allow having catch and fishing effort time series with species compositions.
-Moreover, combined with the necessary biological knowledge of the assessed species, it will permit the application of more robust stock assessment models, either for single or multiple species (Dichmont et al., 2021; Johnson and Cox, 2021).
+Moreover, combined with the necessary biological knowledge of the assessed species, it will permit the application of more robust stock assessment models, either for single or multiple species [22,75].
 For the case of Mexico, this tool sounds very promising for a bottom-up reconciliation route for a gain of regional multi-specific artisanal fisheries management.
-Nevertheless, deepening other aspects considering the fisher's operations to understand the dynamics of the fishing effort (Saldaña et al. 2017) and social, economic, and human constraints (Barr et al. 2019; Thomas Travaille et al. 2019) might also need to strengthen regional sustainable fisheries practices in Mexico.
+Nevertheless, deepening other aspects considering the fisher's operations to understand the dynamics of the fishing effort [12] and social, economic, and human constraints [76,77] might also need to strengthen regional sustainable fisheries practices in Mexico.